Pay toilet: History

 Some of the earliest documented pay toilets were built around 74 AD in Rome.
 Emperor Titus Flavius Vespasianus created this method to ease the financial hardships resulting from the many wars that had been fought.
-This was not a popular choice with his people, and he was ridiculed for the decision, to which he reacted with the famous quote, Pecunia non olet, "Money does not stink".

 The Greco-Roman city of Ephesus was important in ancient times, becoming the trade centre and commercial hub of the ancient world.
 The Scholastica Baths were built in the 1st century AD, and contained all of the modern amenities for hygiene, including advanced public toilets with marble seats.
 One had to pay to enter these luxury conveniences, where one could enjoy the use of a pool, use the toilet or socialize.

 John Nevil Maskelyne, an English stage magician, invented the first modern pay toilet in the late 19th century.
 His door lock for London toilets required the insertion of a penny coin to operate it, hence the euphemism to "spend a penny".

 The first pay toilet in the United States was installed in 1910 in Terre Haute, Indiana.

-Cultural references

-Whether or not public toilets should require payment is a plot point in Noël Coward's 1949 play South Sea Bubble.

-Pay toilets are key to the 2001 American musical Urinetown.